jgabardini/parcel-jest-base/README.md

 docker build --tag node-docker .

-docker-compose run --service-ports csdjs bash
+docker-compose run --service-ports csdjs sh

  => => # npm WARN read-shrinkwrap This version of npm is compatible with lockfileVersion@1, but package-lock.json was g => => # enerated for lockfileVersion@2.
 I'll try to do my best with it!